Some Examples

 $file_name = substr($recv_buffer, self::PACKAGE_HEAD_LEN, $name_len);

-// Extract the file binary data from the data stream
+// Extract the binary file data from the data stream

 $file_data = substr($recv_buffer, self::PACKAGE_HEAD_LEN + $name_len);